Jacedgn/OnlineLearningAppPrototype/README.md

 # Online Learning App Prototype
-this is a prototype of a app with no functionality.
+this is a prototype Android app with no functionality.